Stigler's law of eponymy

-Stigler's law of eponymy, proposed by University of Chicago statistics professor Stephen Stigler in his 1980 publication Stigler’s law of eponymy, states that no scientific discovery is named after its original discoverer.
+Stigler's law of eponymy, proposed by University of Chicago statistics professor Stephen Stigler in 1980, states that no scientific discovery is named after its original discoverer.
 Examples include Hubble's law, which was derived by Georges Lemaître two years before Edwin Hubble; the Pythagorean theorem, which was known to Babylonian mathematicians before Pythagoras; and Halley's Comet, which was observed by astronomers since at least 240 BC (although its official designation is due to the first ever mathematical prediction of such astronomical phenomenon in the sky, not to its discovery).

-Stigler himself named the sociologist Robert K. Merton as the discoverer of "Stigler's law" to show that it follows its own decree, though the phenomenon had previously been noted by others.
+Stigler attributed the discovery of Stigler's law to sociologist Robert K. Merton.
+In Stigler's paper, he wrote the following: I have chosen as a title for this paper, and for the thesis I wish to present and discuss, "Stigler's law of eponymy."
+At first glance this may appear to be a flagrant violation of the "Institutional Norm of Humility," and since statisticians are even more aware of the importance of norms than are members of other disciplines, I hasten to add a humble disclaimer.
+If there is an idea in this paper that is not at least implicit in Merton's The Sociology of Science, it is either a happy accident or a likely error.
+Rather I have, in the Mertonian tradition of the self-confirming hypothesis, attempted to frame the self-proving theorem.
+For "Stigler's Law of Eponymy" in its simplest form is this: "No scientific discovery is named after its original discoverer."

+The same observation had previously also been made by many others.

 Derivation

 Historical acclaim for discoveries is often assigned to persons of note who bring attention to an idea that is not yet widely known, whether or not that person was its original inventor – theories may be named long after their discovery.
 In the case of eponymy, the idea becomes named after that person, even if that person is acknowledged by historians of science not to be the one who discovered it.
 Often, several people will arrive at a new idea around the same time, as in the case of calculus.
 It can be dependent on the publicity of the new work and the fame of its publisher as to whether the scientist's name becomes historically associated.